spyking-circus/spyking-circus/docs_sphinx/introduction/install.rst

 ---------------------

-Using CUDA is highly recommended since it can drastically increase the speed of algorithm (see :doc:`../user/computation` for details).
-To use it, you need to have a working CUDA environment installed onto the machine.
+Using CUDA is highly recommended since it can drastically increase the speed of algorithm.
+To use it, you need to have a working CUDA environment installed onto the machine, and install the package as explained above.

 Dependencies for the SpyKING CIRCUS
 -----------------------------------